Best practices for using custom signals

 Newness

-The current model doesn't work well with signals about newness.
-However, if you want to incorporate newness, while not advised, you may use continuous values.
-For instance, assign values between 0 and 30 days, where 30 represents products added today, 29 for those added yesterday, and so on.
+The current algorithm doesn't work well with signals about newness.
+If you want to incorporate newness, use continuous values, although this isn't advised.
+For example, assign values between 0 and 30 days, where 30 represents products added today, 29 represents products added yesterday, and so on.

 Margin

-If you want to use margin as a custom signal, pass it as a percentage where higher means better margin, as it will have continuous values.
-If the goal is RPV lift, passing margin as a signal might not be helpful to get there.
+To use margin as a custom signal, pass it as a percentage where higher means better margin, so it has continuous values.
+If your goal is an RPV lift, passing margin as a signal might not help you get there.

 FAQs